How to Prepare for a Pixie Hair Cut

 You finally get the big cut, and it turns out different to your expectations.
 Other times, it’s a rushed decision and now have regrets.
 Sometimes, you realize only once it’s done that you don’t like it short as much as expected.

 The unfortunate truth is, occasionally new haircuts don’t always turn out well.
 Keeping your hair pretty long gives ways to hide this.
-Who hasn’t said, “I’ll be wearing ponytails for the next couple months,” after a trim?
+Who hasn’t said, “I’ll be wearing ponytails for the next couple of months,” after a trim?

 It’s a little tougher with a crop